Fast Route to Thermalization: Results and Discussion

-Cooling is demonstrated in Fig. \ref{fig:T_eff_vs_t} where the system reaches a final temperature of $T_f = 4\, \text{a.u.}$, below the bath temperature $T_B$.
-The final state is unstable once the driving ceases, that is, if the system remains in contact with the bath it will equilibrate.
-This effect is witnessed in Fig. \ref{fig:entropy_production_vs_t}.
-We find that this control task is sensitive to the protocol, further analysis is required to map the accessible cooling regime.
+Cooling is demonstrated in Fig. \ref{fig:T_eff_vs_t}, where the system reaches a final temperature of $T_f = 4\, \text{a.u.}$, below the bath temperature $T_B$.
+The final state is unstable once the driving ceases, that is, if the system remains in contact with the bath, it will equilibrate.
+The effect is shown in Fig. \ref{fig:entropy_production_vs_t}.
+We find that this control task is sensitive to the protocol, and further analysis is required to map the accessible cooling regime.

-\subsection{Thermodynamic Analysis}
+\subsection{Thermodynamic analysis}

-The manipulation of a system Hamiltonian by external fields is accompanied by an associated work cost or gain, (gain or extracted work is considered as a negative work cost).
-This cost can be connected to quantum friction \cite{feldmann2003quantum,plastina2014irreversible}, which implies that quicker transformations are accompanied by a higher energy cost \cite{chen2010transient,hoffmann2011time,salamon2009maximum,campbell2017trade,stefanatos2017minimum}.
+The manipulation of a system Hamiltonian by external fields has an associated work cost or gain (gain or extracted work is considered a negative work cost).
+This cost can be connected to quantum friction \cite{feldmann2003quantum,plastina2014irreversible}, which implies that faster transformations are accompanied by a higher energy cost \cite{chen2010transient,hoffmann2011time,salamon2009maximum,campbell2017trade,stefanatos2017minimum}.
 We identify this cost with the microscopic work, defined as the time integral over the instantaneous power ${\cal{P}}\b t\equiv\mean{\pd{\hat{H}_S\b t}{t}}$.
 This interpretation is motivated by the correspondence between work and energy for an isolated system.
-In absence of environmental interactions the change in the system energy can be formulated as $\Delta E_S\b{t}= \int_0^t {\cal{P}}\b{t'}dt'=W$, utilizing the Heisenberg picture for an isolated system.
-An extended definition also accounts for the cost of the external controller \cite{tobalina2019vanishing}, this additional cost requires an explicit description of the controller which is beyond the scope of this study.
+In the absence of environmental interactions, the change in the system's energy can be formulated as $\Delta E_S\b{t}= \int_0^t {\cal{P}}\b{t'}dt'=W$, utilizing the Heisenberg picture for an isolated system.
+An extended definition also accounts for the cost of the external controller \cite{tobalina2019vanishing}.
+This additional cost requires an explicit description of the controller, which is beyond the scope of this study.

 From conservation of energy, heat is then determined as $Q=\Delta E_S-W$, with $\Delta E_S=\text{tr}\b{\hat{H}_S\b{t_f} \hat{\rho}_S\b{t_f}}-\text{tr}\b{\hat{H}_S\b 0 \hat{\rho}_S\b 0}$.
 Utilizing the linearity of integration and the trace, this relation becomes $Q=\int_0^t {\cal{J}}\b{t'}dt'$, where ${\cal{J}}\b{t'}\equiv\text{tr}\b{\hat{H}_S\b{t'}\f{d}{dt '}\hat{\rho}_S\b{t'}}$ is the heat current.